nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

 seq2seq_model = sse.embedding_attention_seq2seq(....,temperature_decode = True, temperature = 1.0)
 ```

 **Note**: Right now, you have to recompile the model each time you want to test a different temperature.
-Currently,
+If there's time,
-I'm working on a way to allow you to test multiple temperatures without re-compiling.
+I will investigate the ability to implement multiple temperatures without re-compiling.